 The organization was started in 1984, by a group of visionary surfers from Malibu, California.
-Today, the organization maintains over 60,000 members and 100 chapters worldwide.
-Surfrider Foundation chapters and international affiliates are now established throughout the United States, Australia, Europe, Japan, Brazil, Argentina, Peru, Costa Rica, Mexico and Canada.
-Our global headquarters is now based in San Clemente, California.
+Today, the organization maintains over 250,000 members, supporters and activists with 84 chapters in the United States and affiliates in over 20 countries worldwide.
+Surfrider Foundation chapters and affiliates are now established throughout the United States, Canada, Mexico, Europe, Australia, Japan, Hong Kong, Brazil, Argentina, Peru, Jamaica and Morocco.
+Our global headquarters is based in San Clemente, California.

 Globally, Surfrider is involved in a variety of campaigns and programs aimed at protecting our coastal ecosystems, based on the parameters outlined in our mission statement.
-Our campaigns and programs are developed to support our strategic goals/initiatives: Clean Water, Beach Access, Beach Preservation, and Protecting Special Places.
+Our campaigns and programs are developed to support our strategic goals and initiatives: Clean Water, Beach Access, Beach Preservation, and Protecting Special Places.
 The Surfrider Foundation chapter network works on a diverse set of coastal problems ranging from water quality, to single-use plastics in our marine environment, to shoreline armoring and the protection of surfing areas.
-However, the common thread is that all of these efforts are direct action organizing campaigns, in other words volunteer driven.
+The common thread is that all of these efforts are direct action organizing campaigns, in other words volunteer driven.

 The Surfrider Foundation San Diego County Chapter is currently engaged in the following campaigns: Rise Above Plastics, Hold On To Your Butt, No Border Sewage and Beach Preservation.
-The chapter is also running several programs including Ocean Friendly Gardens, Know Your H20, Blue Water Task Force, Kids for Clean Water and monthly Beach Cleanups.
+The chapter is also running several programs including Ocean Friendly Gardens, Know Your H20, Blue Water Task Force and monthly Beach Cleanups.